gmnenad/CalculatorNotepad/README.md

 - user defined function `pClassicSim(M,T,N)`, which in this case is not simple one-liner but in `{}` block with multiple lines ( each ending in semicolon `;` )
 - function parameters `(M,T,N)` which are passed when function is called.
 Note that they do not have type - all variables in notepad language are either numbers or vectors (arrays of numbers or other vectors)
 - declaration and use of **local variables** inside function ( like `nSim`,`nSame`).
 Notepad support nested names in inner blocks.
+    - variable is 'defined' first time it is assigned value.
+Notepad automatically use variables defined in outer blocks, so {x=1;{x=2} y=x} will result in y=2
+    - in rare cases when one desires to create new variable in inner block with same name already defined in outer block, `new` keyword can be used
+    - functions can also use 'global' variables (defined outside any function) as long as they are defined before/above that function
 - `for` **loop** block with syntax `for([init],condition,[iterator]) body`
     - in this case body is another block inside `{}`
     - unlike c#, notepad `for` parameters are separated by commas ( `for` is actually just another function, and thus usable in one-liners )